James Crichton: Travel to Italy

 Thereafter he spent two years as a soldier in the French army before travelling to Italy in 1579, winning acclaim in Genoa, Venice, and Padua by repeating his exploit of challenging Italian scholars to intellectual discourse and debate.
 Once, he is alleged to have bested a professional gladiator in a brutal fencing match.

-In Venice in 1580, Crichton befriended the printer Aldus Manutius, who introduced him to the Venetian intellectual community, where the young Scot made an enormous impression on humanist scholars.
+In Venice in 1580, Crichton befriended the printer Aldus Manutius the Younger, who introduced him to the Venetian intellectual community, where the young Scot made an enormous impression on humanist scholars.
 In Padua in 1581, he clashed with a number of scholars over their interpretation of Aristotle, while demonstrating that their mathematics was flawed.

 Perhaps tiring of intellectual duels, the following year Crichton entered the service of the Duke of Mantua, and may have become tutor to the Duke's headstrong son Vincenzo Gonzaga (although some sources suggest that Crichton served only as a member of the ducal council, and did not actually teach the prince).

 Death in Mantua

 What is beyond dispute is that while Crichton was in the Duke's employ, Vincenzo Gonzaga became hugely jealous of him, probably from a combination of his father's strong regard for the young prodigy as well as Crichton replacing Vincenzo as the lover of the prince's former mistress.

 On the night of 3 July 1582, after leaving this lady's dwelling in Mantua, Crichton was attacked in the street by a gang of masked ruffians.
 He bested all but one with his sword, until the last man removed his mask to reveal the group's ringleader, Vincenzo Gonzaga himself.
 Tradition holds that, on seeing Vincenzo, Crichton instantly dropped to one knee and presented his sword, hilt first, to the prince, his master's son.
-Vincenzo took the blade and with it stabbed Crichton cruelly through the heart, killing him instantly.
-James Crichton of Cluny was then in his twenty-second year.
+Vincenzo took the blade and with it stabbed Crichton cruelly through the heart, killing him instantly at the age of 21.